Railroad Operations Procedures

 After a trial year in 2024, we have decided to put the garden into a fallow mode using only water from the rain barrel to water the garden, which could have a cover crop or whatever.

-– The wheelchair and loading ramp is normally positioned on the Y close to the station connected to the e-loco, loaded there, and brought to the station when a wheelchair rider is ready.
+– The wheelchair car is to be positioned at the permanent ramp, loaded there, and brought to the station when a wheelchair rider is ready.
 If that e-loco is in service pulling passenger cars, the RMD will direct the connecting/loading process.
-Options are pushing the loaded wheelchaircar car onto the mainline behind a train, or reverting to use the previous load position west of the station.
+An option i to push the loaded wheelchaircar car onto the mainline behind a train

 Up to top